ThomasVroom/Fianco/README.md

 - Experiments and plots are recommended.
 - Mention failed experiments (bitboards, etc.)

-- null move (?)
- - not in root
- - not after capture
- - not in the endgame (moves available < 16)?
- - not after previous null move (does that include switching sides?)
- - not too close to the leaf nodes (need time to correct a faulty null move)
-- multicut
-- improve eval function
 - binary board + add/remove from one board instead of deepclone / keep zobrist hash as variable of gamestate?
-- opening book
-- PN search?
-- optimize time alocation

 |                       | NegaMax | NegaMaxID | NegaMaxPlus | NegaMaxQS |
 |-----------------------|:-------:|:---------:|:-----------:|:---------:|